Ohtani, Trout power Angels to 10-0 win over Tigers

 The two-way phenom from Japan — who had three hits and three RBIs — is second in the American League in home runs, 22 behind New York Yankees slugger and fellow AL MVP contender Aaron Judge.

+“They’re tremendous players.
+As I said before the game, you can’t make mistakes today and then you can’t keep them down very long if you don’t make good pitches,” Detroit manager A.J.
+Hinch said of Ohtani and Trout.

 Trout also had three hits and drove in a run.
-He is batting .302 (19 for 63) with six home runs since missing 28 games with left ribcage inflammation.
+He is batting .302 (19 for 63) with six homers since missing 28 games with left ribcage inflammation.

+“Just being out there with the guys and getting at-bats every day, I think that’s been big for me.
+I feel fine,” Trout said.

 Detroit rookie Riley Greene had his 13-game hitting streak snapped.